jplusplus/statscraper/README.rst

 Using a scraper
 ---------------
 Scrapers acts like “cursors” that move around a hierarchy of datasets and collections of dataset.
+Collections and datasets are refered to as “items”.

+        ┏━ Collection ━━━ Collection ━┳━ Dataset
+  ROOT ━╋━ Collection ━┳━ Dataset     ┣━ Dataset
+        ┗━ Collection  ┣━ Dataset     ┗━ Dataset
+                       ┗━ Dataset

+  ╰─────────────────────────┬───────────────────────╯
+                       items

  Here's a simple example, with a scraper that returns only a single dataset:

 .. code:: python

   # encoding: utf-8
   """ Get the number of cranes at Hornborgarsjön """ from statscraper.scrapers.CranesScraper import Cranes

   scraper = Cranes()
   print scraper.items  # List available datasets
   # [<Dataset: Number of cranes>]

   dataset = scraper.items[0]
   print dataset.dimensions
   # [<Dimension: date (date)>, <Dimension: month (month)>, <Dimension: year (year)>]

   print dataset.data[0]  # Print first row of data
   # {'date': u'1', 'year': u'2010', 'value': u'', 'month': u'januari'}

 Building a scraper
 ------------------